uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 - **moreInfoButton**: Used to display a button link to a place where the user can read more, see more, or interact with the subject of the message.
 Uses the same format as `actionButton`.
 - **confirmButton**: Used to display a confirmation button on popup announcements.
 Uses the same format as `actionButton`. **Required for `messageType` "announcement" with `priority` "high".**

+A given message can have at most one each of the `actionButton`, `moreInfoButton`, and `confirmButton` buttons.

 ## Configuring the mascot announcer

 The `mascotImg` variable in [the theme](theming.md) sets the theme-specific mascot.
 If `mascotImg` is unset, it defaults to a generic robot mascot.